 Some years later I decided I wanted to be an English teacher.
 No problem: I had a decent English degree and Oxford University were happy to accept me on to their PGCE.
 Except for the fact that I needed a C grade in GCSE maths.
 I railed against the injustice of this and howled “Why?” at the moon before buckling down and enrolling in an evening class.

 This was the single most difficult thing I have ever done.
 I wept bitter tears of frustration at the improbabilities of probability and almost tore out my hair at grid references.
 I just didn’t get it.
 Who was I kidding?
 There was no way I could ever pass the damn thing, I might as well give up.
-In my desperation, I even considering paying someone ginger (and good at maths obs) to sit the exam for me.
+In my desperation, I even considering paying someone ginger (and good at maths, obvs) to sit the exam for me.

-When, a few months later I went to collect my results I actually managed to feel disappointed that I had only got a B!
-This was back in the days when there was an intermediate tier for maths GCSE and a B was the highest grade it was possible to get.
+When, a few months later, I went to collect my results I actually managed to feel disappointed that I had only got a B!
+(This was back in the days when there was an intermediate tier for maths GCSE and a B was the highest grade it was possible to get.)
 I can’t tell you how proud I felt: this was the first time in my life that I had accomplished something that I hadn’t found easy.
 It was, I realised soon after beginning my PGCE course, great preparation for the rigours of teaching.

 Anyway, that lengthy and self-indulgent anecdote does have a point.
-There’s lots to infer about the importance of mindset, and it certainly taught me that I could achieve anything if I was prepared to put in effort despite the discomfort of failing.
+There’s lots to infer about the importance of mindset, and it certainly taught me that I could achieve most things if I was prepared to put in effort despite the discomfort of failing.
 But more than that, it has allowed me to empathise with those students who ‘can’t do’ English.
 Despite the fact that reading and writing has always come so easily to me, I know what it’s like to feel stupid and to believe that I can never get better.

 Those who struggle with their literacy feel the same anxiety about their deficiencies as I did about mine.
 And my story is both a cautionary tale and a cause for hope.
 Kerr’s description of the affect of anxiety chimes so absolutely with my own experience: emotions affect performance.
 They affect the enjoyment of learning, and they also affect the work we are able to produce.
 Obviously, this can also be a huge benefit; I have always got a huge kick out of studying language.
 The fact that I so actively enjoy reading and writing means that my performance of these skills is also joyful.
 I have always been motivated to read independently and, as Robert MacFarlane has said, “every hour spent reading is an hour spent learning to write”.
-But the problem is as Keith Stanovich points out in the Chanel 4 programme, The Dyslexia Myth, “An avid reader may read in two days what a struggling reader might read in a year.”
+But the problem is, as Keith Stanovich points out in the Chanel 4 programme, The Dyslexia Myth, “An avid reader may read in two days what a struggling reader might read in a year.”

 Success breeds success, and our confidence and enthusiasm will be bolstered, further stoking our expectation that we can succeed again in the future.
 When we struggle, we don’t consider ourselves to be failures.
 Instead we’ll put this down to the complexity of a text.
 More more difficult a task the keener we’ll be to attempt it and our motivation is intrinsic.

-As I discussed in my post on the Matthew Effect, this is not the case for many students.
+Sadly, this is not the case for many students.
 It’s all too easy to write off ‘kids like these’ as thick and having no hope of achieving anything.
 The pressure on students to be literate is enormous and failure is usually attributed to something inherent in a child.
 This kind of labelling and negative language is toxic.
 Kerr says: